This is another of my vintage blogs, reworked and updated to reflect changes in best practice, and new angles.

 for those goods or services.
 No more.
 No less.

 The words “have to” are important.
-If the goods or services are not in the sponsorship seeker’s budget, the contra has no value.
+If the goods or services are not in the rightsholder’s budget, the contra has no value.
 I once had a sponsor offer to pay for a sponsorship with $25,000 worth of socks.
 I kid you not… socks.
 Those socks had value to somebody, but not to me, so the offer was roundly knocked back.

 There is an exception.
-Sometimes, what a sponsor offers in contra isn’t in the budget, or is more than a sponsee needs, but can add value to other sponsorship packages.
-For instance, if a radio sponsor offers a bigger package than an event needs for promotion, some of the excess spots can be included in sponsorship packages, increasing their value.
+Sometimes, what a sponsor offers in contra isn’t in the budget, or is more than a rightsholder needs, but can add value to other sponsorship packages.
+For instance, if a radio sponsor offers a bigger package than a rightsholder needs for promotion, some of the excess spots can be included in sponsorship packages, increasing their value.

 Valuing contra isn’t rocket science.
 You just need to strip it back to the basics.

-For sponsors, all you need to know about best practice sponsorship selection, leverage, measurement, management, and more, you may want to get a copy of The Sponsorship Seeker’s Toolkit 4th Edition
+Rightsholders, for all you need to know about sponsorship sales and servicing, you may want to get a copy of The Sponsorship Seeker’s Toolkit 4th Edition.

 © Kim Skildum-Reid.
 All rights reserved.
 To enquire about republishing or distribution, please see the blog and white paper reprints page.